codatio/codat-docs/docs/sync-for-expenses/sync-process/sync-process-explained.md

 ```
 A `syncId` will be returned to the response payload.

-Multiple syncs can be initiated at once.
-The queueing of these syncs will be managed on the Codat side and pushed to the accounting platform.
+You can initiate multiple syncs at once.
+Codat will manage the queueing of these syncs and push the data to the accounting platform.

 ### Check sync status